sominw/vqamd_floyd/README.md

 ## Serving Models on FloydHub

-I've created a separate [repository here](https://github.com/sominwadhwa/vqamd_api) to serve models since it avoids the overhead of pushing the entire code/data in the training repo to Floyd over & over again.
+I've created a separate [repository here](https://github.com/sominwadhwa/vqamd_api) to serve models since it **avoids the overhead of pushing the entire code/data in the training repo to Floyd over & over again**.

 ---